|

 Cyldon

-stationary engine Single cylinder model number13/3 Made by Sydney S Bird & Sons of Enfield Middlesex Circa 1947 - 1953.
-(Note: Sometime between 1947 - 1953 All toys made by Sydney S Bird were Marketed under the Vulcan brand) |
+steam engine Model number 13/3 Made by Sydney S Bird & Sons Of Enfield Middlesex Circa 1947 - 1953.
+(Note) All toys made by Sydney S Bird & Sons Were also marketed under The Vulcan brand name. |

 |